SkiHatDuckie/conerobo/README.md

 ConeRobo is not a single machine learning model, but instead an application for combining multiple programs and learning models in a modular fashion.

-Features of ConoeRobo will include:
+Features of ConeRobo will include:
 - Sending data between various connected programs.
 - Configuration scripts for specifying how ConeRobo should handle a program, without needing to modify the program itself.